jotavare/42-resources/README.md

 - [Find Peers](https://find-peers.codam.nl/) - Website meant to help students to find peers that are working on the same project.
 - [S42](https://s42.app) - Former [stud42.fr](https://stud42.fr/) and still in beta.
 You can check clusters from Helsinki 🇫🇮, Malaga 🇪🇸, Paris 🇫🇷, Seoul🇰🇷 and Vienna 🇦🇹.
 - [42 Evaluators](https://42evaluators.com/) - Calculator, Leaderboard, PeerFinder, Blackhole, 42 Network Maps and Stats.
-- [42 CTF](https://www.42ctf.org/en/) - Cybersecurity competition, solve challenges of various categories to gain points and progress on the scoreboard.
 - [Oh My Zsh](https://ohmyz.sh/) - Open source, community-driven framework for managing your Zsh configuration.
 [GitHub](https://github.com/ohmyzsh/ohmyzsh/).
 - [PowerLevel10k](https://github.com/romkatv/powerlevel10k/) - Theme that i personally use for Zsh.
 It emphasizes speed, flexibility and out-of-the-box experience.